Trump campaign challenges election results in Wisconsin Supreme Court | Law-Order

 Trump campaign challenges election results in Wisconsin Supreme Court

-U.S. President Donald Trump's campaign filed a petition on Tuesday challenging Wisconsin's presidential vote results with the state's supreme court, the latest attempt to reverse the Nov.
-3 election won by Democratic Joe Biden.
-The petition alleges that election officials were directed to fill in missing information on ballot envelopes, issued absentee ballots without receiving applications, and allowed people to improperly claim a "confined" absentee voting status.
+U.S. President Donald Trump's campaign filed a petition on Tuesday challenging Wisconsin's presidential vote results with the state's supreme court, the latest attempt to reverse Democrat Joe Biden's victory in the Nov.
+3 election.
+The petition alleges that election officials were directed to fill in missing information on ballot envelopes, issued absentee ballots without receiving applications and allowed people to improperly claim a "confined" absentee voting status.

-The petition, filed on behalf of Trump, his campaign, and U.S. Vice President Mike Pence, also takes issue with voting events in city locations outside of polling stations, according to court filings.
+The petition, filed on behalf of Trump, his campaign and U.S. Vice President Mike Pence, also takes issue with voting events in city locations outside of polling stations, according to court filings.
 The petition alleges 221,323 absentee ballots were improperly filed.
-Biden edged out Trump in Wisconsin by about 20,000 votes.
+Biden won Wisconsin by about 20,000 votes.

 - READ MORE ON: